AnalyzeYT/USVGUG-1/README.md

-# YouTube Video Creator for Google Colab
+# YouTube Video Creator - Non-Gradio Direct Python Solution

 This is a Python-based video creator that creates complete YouTube-ready videos from stories.
-It works in Google Colab without requiring Gradio or notebook files.
+It works in Google Colab as a **direct Python script** without starting any web servers, Gradio interfaces, or running on any local URLs.

 ## How to Use in Google Colab